-The name "Stonehenge" is comparatively modern invention and most likely originates from "hanging stone" thus describing the stone lintels placed on standing stones.
+The name “Stonehenge” is a comparatively modern invention and most likely originates from “hanging stone” thus describing the stone lintels placed on standing stones.

 In written sources this amazing megalith has been mentioned already in the 11th century.
-This impressive, enigmatic monument became a silent "heroe" of many drawings and other artworks of the Age of Enlightement and later times.
+This impressive, enigmatic monument became a silent "heroe" of many drawings and other artworks of the Age of Enlightenment and later times.

 Since the early 20th century the site is used for Neopagan rituals.
-Gradually this evolved into mass events – free festivals, suddenly stopped by violent police interference in 1985.
+Gradually this evolved into mass events – free festivals suddenly stopped by violent police interference in 1985.
 Since 1999 there again are allowed Neopagan rituals.

-For longer time stones were available to public what led to severe soil erosion.
-Since 1977 the access for general public is closed.
+For longer time stones were available to the public what led to severe soil erosion.
+Since 1977 the access for the general public is closed.
 People can access the stones (but not touch them) in solstices and equinoxes.